Triphala Churna Side Effects: 3 Ways It May Cause Harm

 Triphala churna is an Ayurvedic medicine that has been used for its therapeutic values for centuries (1).

-This herbal remedy is a combination of three fruits, namely amalaki (Embilica officinalis), bibhitaki (Terminalia bellirica), and haritaki (Terminalia chebula), which are native to India.
+This medicinal herb is a combination of three fruits, namely amalaki (Embilica officinalis), bibhitaki (Terminalia bellirica), and haritaki (Terminalia chebula), which are native to India.
 Triphala churna is touted for its health benefits when used in moderation.
-However, excess intake may also cause certain side effects.
+However, excess intake may also cause certain side effects and health risks.

 This article discusses the side effects of triphala churna and how to use it safely.
 Keep reading.